 How do you handle dangerous goods?

 Transport Canada requires that businesses train employees before they handle dangerous goods.
-By earning Transportation of Dangerous Goods (TDG) certifications, you’ll know that your employees are qualified to get their jobs done safely, before handing off to a certified delivery provider.
+By earning Transportation of Dangerous Goods (TDG) certifications, you’ll know that your employees are qualified to get their jobs done safely, before handing off to a delivery provider with dangerous goods certified employees.
+Purolator accepts more classes of dangerous goods than any other small-parcel carrier in Canada.
+Check out our dangerous goods shipping options or, reach out to one of our industrial representatives.

 What are some dangerous goods transportation regulations?

 There are a lot of regulations to fulfill when you’re transporting dangerous goods.
 Yet, there are ways to partially bypass them.
-If your industrial equipment is 500kg or less, then you might meet the 500kg exemption.
+If your industrial equipment is less than 30kg per package and the transporter has less than 500kg on the truck, then you might meet the 500kg exemption.
 The exemption only applies to certain classes of dangerous goods, and only if they are being transported by ground.
-That means you don’t need to fully regulate your delivery – freeing yourself up from a lot of paperwork.
+That means you don’t have to prepare shipping documents – freeing yourself up from a lot of paperwork.

 When you need to ship industrial equipment across the U.S. border…